-The Statement of Principles (“the Principles”) is made pursuant to section 9 of the Investment Business Act 2003 (the “Act”).
-The Principles are relevant to the Authority decision on whether to licence an investment provide and provides guidance on the Authority’s approach:
+The Statement of Principles (Principles) is made pursuant to section 9 of the Investment Business Act 2003 (Act).
+The Principles are relevant to the Authority’s decision on whether or not to licence or register an investment provider and provide guidance on the Authority’s approach in:

-The Principles prescribes certain minimum levels of net assets which must be maintained on an on-going basis, having regard to the risks inherent in the business.
+The Investment Business (Net Assets, Capital and Liquidity) Rules 2022 (Rules) prescribe certain minimum levels of net assets, which must be maintained on an ongoing basis, having regard to the risks inherent in the business:

-However, the Principles also illustrate the circumstances in which the Authority may review the adequacy of the stipulated minimum level and substitute a higher minimum net asset threshold, including the possible application of a market-risk related capital add-on.
+Nevertheless, the Rules also illustrate the circumstances in which the Authority may review the adequacy of the stipulated minimum level and substitute a higher minimum net asset threshold, including the possible application of a market risk-related capital add-on.

-The Principles also defines those assets which the Authority accepts as liquid, and applies a standard requirement for liquid assets to be at least equivalent to the total of three months’ expenditure for investment providers that act as principal and/or agent.
+The Rules also define those assets that the Authority accepts as liquid and apply a standard requirement for liquid assets to be at least equivalent to the total of three months’ expenditure for investment providers that act as principal or agent.

-If an investment provider acts as neither principal nor agent, than only one month’s expenditure must be maintained in the form of liquid assets
+If an investment provider acts as neither principal nor agent, then at least one month’s expenditure must be maintained in the form of liquid assets